Digitally controlled AM modulator

 The AD9833 is a direct digital synthesis integrated circuit meaning that it creates a waveform.
 This IC is using ROM which maps the phase of a sine wave to magnitude.
 External clock of 25 MHz is fed to the DDS IC so by the Nyquist-Shanon theorem we can generate up to 12.5MHz.
 Output of the DDS passes through an additional $\pi$ filter which shapes the discrete sine wave (reconstructive filter)

-by the cost of bandwidth which will be limited by the LPF anyway. prototype of board The MC1496 is a balanced modulator it takes the modulating input signal and higher frequency constant amplitude carrier to produce an AM signal.
+The MC1496 is a balanced modulator it takes the modulating input signal and higher frequency constant amplitude carrier to produce an AM signal.
 The MC1496 requires well filtered supply rails.
 It also requires three bias voltages including a -10V negative rail.
 This necessitates a larger amount of external components.
 MC1496 can adjust the gain of its single end output, however the signal is not very strong.
 The output impedance is also 40K at 10MHz.
 In created circuit the AM signal from MC1496 at 1MHZ approximately 60mV when measured in circuit.

 The AM signal is therefore amplified by an end stage amplifier.
 Class A with NPN transistor (BC847) is being used here.
 Since the prototype presented here is to be operational up to high end of a broadcast band (1500KHz) this universal switching transistor cuts the cost of using more expensive and less available RF FET which should be chosen for higher frequency design due to lower noise expected from the instrument itself or if the output stage must have specified impedance.
 Device designed in this project claims non of these characteristics leaving them for the more professional instruments.